 - Build up your strength.
 Plan ahead and know your route – if it’s a tougher hike than you’ve done before then gradually build up your strength before going so you can fully enjoy the hike.

-– Stay hydrated.
-As with any form of exercise, it’s important to stay hydrated so take plenty of water with you – your route may take longer than expected so it’s good to be prepared.
+- Stay hydrated.
+As with any form of exercise, it’s important to stay hydrated so take plenty of water, your hike may take longer than expected so it’s good to be prepared.

 - And if you want to capture the moment (with you in the photo) don’t forget your hiking tripod too!

 You might like to read – Best walks in Snowdonia, Wales